SpannerProtocol/web-docs/docs/dpo_rule.md

 For the other two accounts, releasing tokens involve incentive mechanism and behave differrently.

 #### Management Fee and Yields
-A Management Fee is applied to yield distribution.
+A Management Fee is applied to yield release.
 It is set as (5 + Z) % on DPO creation, where Z is the number of seats taken by the DPO Manager **on creation**.
 For example, if the *Manager* takes 15 seats on creation, the fee is 20%.
 This design incentivizes managers to have Skin-in-the-game on creation.